Cozumel raccoon: Diet

 The habitat specificity of Cozumel raccoons is in large part due to the type of foods they consume.
-Their overall diet consists of crabs, fruit, frogs, lizards, and insects.
-They are a generalist omnivore, but crabs make up over 50% of their diet.
-Their diet is somewhat seasonal.
-During the wet season, fruit and vegetation are more abundant and become a large portion of the raccoons' diet.
-Then in the dry season, they begin to consume more of the crabs, insects, lizards, etc. Crabs comprising more than half the food they eat could have an effect on their limited distribution: they stay near the water where crabs are abundant.
+They are a generalist omnivore with an overall diet consisting of crabs, fruit, frogs, lizards, and insects.
+Crabs make up between 44% and 50% of the Cozumel raccoon's diet, with Cardisoma guanhumi and Coenobita clypeatus being the most frequently consumed.
+Seasonal variations influence diet composition.
+During the wet season, crabs are more active and readily available, leading to increased consumption.
+In contrast, the dry season sees a higher intake of fruits such as sapodilla and snowberries due to their greater abundance.
+The diet of the Cozumel raccoon reflects its habitat specificity, with a strong preference for coastal and mangrove areas where its primary food sources are found.

+Anthropogenic food sources, such as discarded human food waste, are also commonly consumed by Cozumel Raccoons.
+There are concerns that increasing human-wildlife interactions, particularly in tourist areas, may lead to greater dependence on human-derived food in the future.

 Morphological specializations

+It was at one point thought that the Cozumel raccoon was simply part of the Mexican raccoon subspecies of common raccoon.
 A large amount of research has been performed to determine whether the Cozumel raccoon is indeed a separate species from the common raccoon.
 Cuaron et al. (2004) reported that research conducted by many different scholars concludes that they are separate species.
 Body size and cranium size have been reported to be smaller in P. pygmaeus, hence the name pygmy.
 Other morphological differences include a broad black throat band, golden yellow tail and reduced teeth; "these and other characteristics point to a long period of isolation".

 Conservation status

+According to the IUCN Red List, this species is critically endangered.
+As of the most recent IUCN assessment, it was determined that the Cozumel raccoon population is in continuous decline and was estimated there are only around 192 mature individuals left in the world.
+The raccoon's small geographic range contributes to its risk of extinction.
 Island carnivores at the top of the food chain often become extinct soon after the arrival of humans.
 The main danger to the Cozumel raccoon is development of Cozumel island due to the tourism industry.
 Because the raccoons are only located in a small coastal area at the northwest corner of the island- an area covered for development- the effects of habitat loss are especially severe.
 There are no laws protecting the raccoons and also no land set aside for them.